mpizenberg/elm-test-rs/README.md

 - there is no automatic module description prepended to tests descriptions
 - globs are treated slightly differently
-- the `json` report goes to stdout instead of stderr when erroring.
+- the `json` report goes to stdout instead of stderr when erroring
+- elm-test-rs does not add `elm/random` and `elm/time` to direct dependencies

 ### No automatic module description